aspose-pdf-cloud/aspose-pdf-cloud-docs/pdf/aspose-pdf-for-aws/_index.md

 [Java Client](https://github.com/aspose-pdf-cloud/aspose-pdf-for-aws-sdk/tree/main/java-client)
 [Kotlin Client](https://github.com/aspose-pdf-cloud/aspose-pdf-for-aws-sdk/tree/main/kotlin-client)

-### **Add page numbers to document.**
+### **Add Page Numbers to Document.**
-- Adds page numbers to the provided documents with the specified alignment, starting number, and format.
+- Adds page numbers to your documents based on specified alignment, starting number, and format.
+The service ensures that page numbers are accurately applied, improving the readability and professionalism of your documents.
+It supports various formats, including DOC, PPTX, TIFF, DOCX, and PDF, to cater to your specific requirements.

 **Supported formats:**